rue-a/csvw-workshop/README.md

 Implement two python methods to import and export CSV/CSVW pairs into and from `pandas.DataFrame` objects.
 Suggestions of function bodies are defined in `python/read_csv_metadata.py` and `python/write_csv_metadata.py`.
 Find example data in the `data` folder.

-The methods should have capabilities to handle various field and decimal delimiters and be able to define descriptive metadata at table level (use [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/), e.g.: creator, description, license) at a minimum.
+As a first step, the methods should be able to handle the according example data (use [Dublin Core](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) for descriptive metadata, e.g.: creator, description, license).

 ## Materials